ProGraphics/prostyle.io/pages/documentation/concepts.md

 The total duration of a script is the sum of the durations of it’s actions.
 Extending the duration of an action pushes out the start of any remaining actions.

-The combination of serial _steps_ of parallel _scripts_ of serial _actions_ makes Pro Motion very powerful.
+The combination of serial _steps_ of parallel _scripts_ of serial _actions_ makes ProStyle very powerful.
 It’s easy to craft simple animations, yet flexible enough for complex interactions.

 #### Set-Properties Action

 Actions do things, such as set property values.
-Currently, Pro Motion only supports one type of action: _set properties_.
+Currently, ProStyle only supports one type of action: _set properties_.
 So, the default <code>actionType</code> entry is <samp class="string">"properties"</samp>.
-Future versions of Pro Motion might support other types of actions.
+Future versions of ProStyle might support other types of actions.

 <p><div class="row">
 <div class="medium-8 medium-centered large-6 columns">